clrvyntx/i4a/components/wireless/client/README.md

 # Client Component

 Responsabilities:
-- Creates an UDP Client.
+- Creates a TCP Client.
-- Connect to an UDP server.
+- Connect to a TCP server.
 - Sends messages to the server and receive messages back.

 ## Client contract

 What the Client component should do:
-- Create an UDP Client.
+- Create a TCP Client.
-- Connect to an UDP server.
+- Connect to a TCP server.
 - Send messages to the server and receive messages back.

 What the Client component should NOT do: